List of Cobra characters: Decimator

+Demolisher

+Demolisher is an aboriginal member of the Dreadnoks.
+He is a demolition enthusiast who joined the Dreadnoks after running out of things to demolish in his stomping grounds.

 Destro

 Dice

 Dice is a Cobra ninja, and was first released as an action figure in 1992, as part of the Ninja Force line.
 Dice often works with Slice, another ninja.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #120.
 There he is summoned to Destro's castle in Trans-Carpathia.
 Dice becomes involved with the "Red Ninja" clan.
 Both Dice and Slice become mentally affected by the ninja Firefly, and work to free him from a predicament on Cobra Island.
 Dice appears in issue #138, working with various Cobra operatives, such as Dr. Biggles-Jones, to hunt down suspected Cobra traitors Destro and the Baroness.
 The latter two escape.

 Dice appeared in the DiC G.I.
 Joe animated series voiced by Scott McNeil.